erikssod/CXpipeline/modules/README.md

 * ref_INS_beta - The beta angle from the reference '.ins' file
 * ref_INS_gamma - The gamma angle from the reference '.ins' file
 * ref_INS_volume - The volume calculated based on the cell in the reference '.ins' file
+* temps_already_in_cifs - As the full pipeline is being used, this parameter sets up the temperatures to be found from the autoprocess.cif files

 ### modules/xds.py